 - Submission: [submit]

 The goal of Task 2 is to support users facing some choice problem from "everyday life".
 Given a comparative topic and a collection of documents, the task is to retrieve relevant argumentative passages for either compared object or for both and to detect their respective stances with respect to the object they talk about.Register now

-Touché 2021 topics (only titles) for Task 2 can be downloaded from here.
+Touché 2022 topics for Task 2 can be downloaded from here (50 topics).
 The topics are provided as an XML file.
 The notebook for parsing the topics can be downloaded from here.

 Example topic for Task 2:

 <title>Which browser is better, Internet Explorer or Firefox?</title>